bcgsc/btllib/README.md

 If you want to make changes to the btllib code, first create a build directory by running `meson build` in `btllib` directory. `cd` to `build` directory and run `ninja build-sdsl` once to build the `sdsl` dependency.
 After that, every time you want to build the tests and wrappers, run `ninja` in `build` directory.
 To run the tests, run `ninja test`.

 The following are the available `ninja` commands which can be run within `build` directory:
-- `ninja build-sdsl` builds the sdsl-lite dependency library
+- `ninja build-sdsl` builds the sdsl-lite dependency library.
-- `ninja format` formats the whitespace in code (requires clang-format 8+)
+- `ninja format` formats the whitespace in code (requires clang-format 8+).
-- `ninja wrap` wraps C++ code for Python and Java (requires SWIG 4.0+)
+- `ninja wrap` wraps C++ code for Python and Java (requires SWIG 4.0+).
-- `ninja tidycheck` runs clang-tidy on C++ code and makes sure it passes (requires clang-tidy 8+)
+- `ninja tidycheck` runs clang-tidy on C++ code and makes sure it passes (requires clang-tidy 8+).
-- `ninja cppcheck` runs cppcheck on C++ code and makes sure it passes (requires cppcheck)
+- `ninja cppcheck` runs cppcheck on C++ code and makes sure it passes (requires cppcheck).
-- `ninja` builds the tests and wrapper libraries / makes sure they compile
+- `ninja` builds the tests and wrapper libraries / makes sure they compile.
-- `ninja test` runs the tests
+- `ninja test` runs the tests.
-- `ninja sanitize-undefined` runs undefined sanitization
+- `ninja sanitize-undefined` runs undefined sanitization.
-- `ninja docs` generates code documentation from comments (requires Doxygen)
+- `ninja docs` generates code documentation from comments (requires Doxygen).
+- `ninja test-wrappers` tests whether wrappers work.
-- `ninja complete` runs all of the above commands in the listed order
+- `ninja complete` runs all of the above commands in the listed order.

 Before making a pull request, make sure to run `ninja complete` to make sure the code passes the CI test.